 This should go without saying, but as a solo female traveler, keep in mind that you will be in a strictly Muslim region and should try not to offend the locals by wearing revealing clothing in town or touching their holy scriptures.
 (I got kicked out of a bookstore because I picked up a Quran by accident, in my defense though it had no markings or name on the cover)

-Overall, the city and its coastline are safe, all you need are a bit of street smarts and to be ready for a culture shock.
+Overall, the city and its coastline are safe, all you need are a few street smarts and a big sense of adventure.

 If you want a change of pace from the polle polle island living, then take a walk on Tanzania’s wild side with these epic wildlife safaris.